 What is cystic fibrosis?

-Cystic fibrosis is a disease that causes mucus in the body to become thick and sticky.
+Cystic fibrosis is a genetic disease that causes mucus in the body to become thick and sticky.
 This glue-like mucus builds up and causes problems in many of the body's organs, especially the lungs and the pancreas.
 People who have cystic fibrosis can have serious breathing problems and lung disease.
-They can also have problems with nutrition, digestion, growth, and development.
+They can also have problems with nutrition, digestion, and growth.
 The disease generally gets worse over time.

 What causes cystic fibrosis?

 Cystic fibrosis is one of the most common genetic disorders in white children in the United States and Canada.
 It's caused by a change, or mutation, in a gene.
 The changed gene is passed down in families.
 To pass on this disease, both parents must be carriers of the changed gene.

 Cystic fibrosis is usually diagnosed at an early age.
 The symptoms aren't the same for everyone.
 But some common symptoms in a baby who has cystic fibrosis include:

 Other symptoms may also develop in childhood, such as:

 How is cystic fibrosis diagnosed?

 The doctor will likely notice the signs of cystic fibrosis during a routine exam.
 Some states routinely screen newborn babies for cystic fibrosis.
 Screening tests look for a certain health problem before any symptoms appear.

 If your child has a positive newborn screening test or symptoms of cystic fibrosis, your doctor will order a sweat test to see how much salt is in your child's sweat.
 People with cystic fibrosis have sweat that is much saltier than normal.
 The doctor may also suggest a genetic test.
 Finding a high amount of salt in two sweat tests or finding certain changed genes will confirm a diagnosis.